beeb/beeb-li/src/lib/posts/optimizing-text-offset-calculation.md

 </ChatNote>

 If you were looking at that hot loop in `gather_text_indices` and shouting "You can parallelize that!" then you'd be right.
-Comparing a bunch of bytes is something modern CPUs can parallelize via special "wide" registers of 128 bits or more.
+Comparing a bunch of bytes is something modern CPUs can parallelize via special "wide" registers of 128-512 bits.
 The process of operating on those registers is called SIMD (single instruction, multiple data) and allows to operate on subsets of those wide register bits (often called "lanes") in parallel via special architecture-dependent instructions.

 In our case, we know we can optimize the advance of the `utf-8`, `utf-16` fields of `TextIndex` if the characters are in the ASCII range (+1 for each character/byte).
-Wouldn't it be nice if we could check like 16 of those at a time?
+Wouldn't it be nice if we could check like 32 of those at a time?
 Since the files are mostly ASCII and the interesting indices are sparse, we could check the whole file in no time.

 Since this is my first time actually using SIMD, I went for a pretty naive optimization, which only uses these instructions to find contiguous blocks of ASCII characters until a Unicode character or line break shows up.
-We still defer to the old algorithm to account for Unicode characters and newlines, because I couldn't be bothered (yet!) to handle multi-byte characters spanning across 16-byte chunks.
-It seems there might be a slight performance advantage if the data loaded into the wide registers is aligned (i.e. the address is a multiple of 128?), but if we believe [this StackOverflow comment](https://stackoverflow.com/questions/52147378/choice-between-aligned-vs-unaligned-x86-simd-instructions#comment91244838_52147378), it's largely similar to unaligned loads nowadays.
+We still defer to the old algorithm to account for Unicode characters and newlines, because I couldn't be bothered (yet!) to handle multi-byte characters spanning across chunks.

-### The SIMD Helper
+### The Helper

 The first task is to create a small helper that will use the [`wide`](https://crates.io/crates/wide) crate for portable SIMD.
-Specifically, we'll use [`i8x16`](https://docs.rs/wide/latest/wide/struct.i8x16.html) because 128-bit registers are well supported on consumer CPUs, which I target with `lintspec`.
+Specifically, we'll use [`i8x32`](https://docs.rs/wide/latest/wide/struct.i8x32.html) because 256-bit registers are pretty common on consumer CPUs (AVX2 instruction set), which I target with `lintspec`.
+What's more, if only SSE2 is supported, `wide` uses two `i8x16` internally.

 <ChatNote>
 Remember how each processor architecture have their own instructions?
 Well that crate abstracts that away and performs